Sakesh-A/CS-180_Team_Project/README.md

            - We test every method that doesn't utilize NetworkIO in the ClientTest class.
            - Run it on IntelliJ to see the observed result.

    b.
-Manual Testing/Compiling Instructions:
+Manual Testing/Compiling
-         1. Place all the required .java files (e.g., Server.java, Client.java, ClientHandler.java, User.java, UserDatabase.java, and any other dependencies like TextMessage or PhotoMessage) in the same directory.
+      - We used JUNIT to write all of our test cases.+ Manual Testing/Compiling Instructions: Place all the required .java files (e.g., Server.java, Client.java, ClientHandler.java, User.java, UserDatabase.java, and any other dependencies like TextMessage or PhotoMessage) in the same directory.
-         2.

 3. Sakesh Andhavarapu Submitted Vocareum Workspace
+4. Classes/Interfaces/Exceptions
-4. a.
+    a.
 Classes
      - User:
        The User class models an individual user within the database, holding key information like username, password, and privacy status.
 It maintains lists of friends, blocked users, and received messages, allowing each user to connect with others, manage interactions, and handle communication.
 Core methods in this class include adding/removing friends, blocking users, and sending or deleting messages, which enable interaction.
 The equals method ensures that each user is uniquely identified by their username.
 This class interacts with TextMessage for messaging and is managed collectively by UserDatabase, which organizes users.